oordenesg/deep_learning_research_project/README.md

 - This process divided the dataset 10 into parts.
 Of all of them, 9 were used to train the model while the remaining set was used in the testing stage
 - The SMOTE oversampling technique was applied only within the training sets

+## Data Modelling – Artificial Neural Network (ANN)

+This base model allowed:
+- Establish a baseline
+- Verify the effectiveness of the SMOTE oversampling technique as well as the encoding techniques
+- Determine the appropriate number of neurons

+The results showed that:
+- SMOTE was necessary to prevent overfitting
+- One-Hot encoding performed best
+- For the network with SMOTE, the best performance was obtained using a number of neurons similar to the amount of input